-The fellows will form their unique professional profile in the POEM-ETN, which qualifies her/him in times of changing memory modalities for working in the heritage sector on local, national, and international levels.
-The ESRs will be capable to operate in several fields and a broad variety of organisations, such as in collection and research departments in memory institutions, bridging the worlds of PMW and ICT innovations, in digital aggregators and repositories of cultural materials including service providers for memory institutions, technical development of ICT platforms and webdesign, in NGOs and community projects for education and social inclusion such as Ashoka, Roundhouse, and Industry in the streets), in media production and web publishing, open data consultancies, and last but not least in the field of cultural policy: The following elements contribute to the building of the unique profile of each ESR:
+The fellows will form unique professional profiles in the POEM-ETN, which qualifies her/him in times of changing memory modalities for working in the heritage sector on local, national, and international levels.
+The ESRs will be capable to operate in several fields and a wide variety of organisations, such as collection and research departments in memory institutions, bridging the worlds of PMW and ICT innovations, in digital aggregators and repositories of cultural materials including service providers for memory institutions, technical development of ICT platforms and webdesign, in NGOs and community projects for education and social inclusion such as Ashoka, Roundhouse, and Industry in the streets), in media production and web publishing, open data consultancies, and last but not least in the field of cultural policy: The following elements contribute to the building of the unique profile of each ESR:

 – the ESRs innovative research topic is particularly relevant for the uniqueness of the professional profile in the heritage sector.

 – learned from academic training, supervision, and mentoring provided by the excellent scholars of the POEM consortium and during secondments, moreover tightly knight for the ESRs particular needs in respect to the personal research topic (for more details see 1.3.).

 – will be provided for all ESRs research integrity and gender awareness by UHAM’s human resources development department during Knowledge Hub 1, further trainings of transferable skills in project management (first year), proposal writing (second year,) and job application trainings (third year) by local PhD programmes and career centres, who will also provide optional training courses according to individual Career Development Plans (CDPs).

 – going beyond the formal academic and non-academic training and move on to the informal dimensions, i.e. acquiring tacit and embodied knowledges that are characteristic for experts, also developing routines in typical tasks of the professional field, learned also in secondments